rpeyron/plugin-gimp-fourier/README.md

 ## Maintainers:

-To create a distributable gimp-fourier-plugin-{version}.tar.gz file, you  will need to do these steps:
+To create a distributable gimp-plugin-fourier-{version}.tar.gz file, you  will need to do these steps:
 First, update the MAJOR.MINOR version in configure.ac, and then:

 ```